Pongphan/ctransferlearning_ev/README.md

 **Title**

 Enhanced object detection of Enterobius vermicularis eggs using cumulative transfer learning algorithm

 **Description**

 The methodology of this study can be delineated into several sequential steps, each contributing to the overall framework for the detection and classification of *Enterobius vermicularis* eggs.
-Below is a detailed, step-by-step description of the proposed method:
+Code Information is a detailed, step-by-step description of the proposed method.

 **Dataset Information**

 **Code Information**

 1. Data Acquisition and Preprocessing
    The initial phase involves the importation of *Enterobius vermicularis* egg images, which constitute the primary dataset for analysis.
 Given the inherent challenges associated with medical imaging datasets—such as limited sample size and variability—robust preprocessing is essential.
 The raw images undergo normalization and resizing to ensure consistency across the dataset, thereby facilitating subsequent processing stages.